 Analytic life coaching is the combination of analysis with the use of lifestyle and activity coaching.
 Analysis enables self awareness, coaching and activities help to create active change.

 Stuart is a trained psychoanalyst, clinical hypnotherapist and clinical psychotherapist with additional post graduate training in psychotherapy, counselling, life coaching, mindfulness and NLP.
 Health education training and coaching were incorporated in his initial analysis training.
 Stuart is mainly influenced by Jung, Klein, Foucault, Lacan and eastern psychology.

 Life Coaching background

 Stuart trained in psychoanalysis, psychotherapy and clinical hypnotherapy with stress counselling 1993-1996.
-Health education coaching was an integral part of the content, and external assessment led to an NVQ in Training and Development including the C21 & C25 coaching and training units.
+Health education coaching was an integral part of the content, and external assessment led to an NVQ in Training and Development including the C21, C25 & C27 coaching and training units.
 Since graduation Stuart has also completed level 3 CPD training awards in Life coaching and NLP.
 Stuart is also a Fellow of the Royal Society of Public Health and a Fellow of the Institute of Health Promotion and Education.
 He also holds two Bachelor degrees (including SSADM study) and a MSc Psychology. he is thus trained as a psycholigical therapist, coach and qualified with meaningful qualifications in coaching.